LukaIvkovicc/FAIR-Science-DataHub-Prototype/README.md

 stored relationally, served through an API, searched with lightweight filters, and exported as FAIR-style machine-readable metadata.

-This is a portfolio prototype for review and discussion.
-It is not a production platform, and it does not include confidential, internal, or institution-specific data.

 ## Why It Exists

 Scientific data infrastructure work often lives between software engineering,